bg98rz/Classifying-Stars-Galaxies-and-Quasars-using-Random-Forests-in-R/README.md

 This project explores the automated classification of 3 separate astronomical artefacts, namely galaxy, stars and Quasi-Stellar Objects (Quasar), utilising data from the SDSS DR14 data release.
 Several random forest models were trained using 75% of the dataset and evaluated using the remaining 25%, ultimately achieving a maximum classification accuracy of roughly 99.3% during testing.

+### Class Descriptions

+  - Quasi-stellar Object (QSO) = A quasar is an extremely luminous active galactic nucleus, in which a supermassive black hole with mass ranging from millions to billions of times the mass of the Sun is surrounded by a gaseous accretion disk.

+  - Galaxy = A galaxy is a gravitationally bound system of billions of stars, stellar remnants, interstellar gas, dust, and dark matter.

+  - Star = A star is an astronomical object consisting of a luminous spheroid of plasma held together by its own gravity.

 ### Table Descriptions

   - mtry = A parameter of the random forest model, denotes